-Docket IDs EPA-HQ-OPPT-2016- 0732, 0743, 0742 and 0737 August 1, 2022 Page 16 surgical manner."48 In the draft revised risk determinations for PCE, NMP, MC and TCE, EPA "proposes that the appropriate approach to these determinations is to make an unreasonable risk determination for [PCE, NMP, MC and TCE] as a whole chemical substance, rather than making unreasonable risk determinations separately on each individual condition of use evaluated in the risk evaluation."49 Yet, EPA does not include any discussion of its treatment of the "no unreasonable risk" COUs in this "whole chemical" approach.
+condition of use evaluated in the risk evaluation."51 Yet, EPA does not include any discussion of its treatment of the "no unreasonable risk" COUs in this "whole chemical" approach.
 EPA's focus is purely on "unreasonable" risk determinations.

-EPA also does not articulate how its whole chemical risk determinations for these four chemical substances meet the Section 26 requirements of best available science.
-A whole chemical determination of unreasonable risk that is based only on a "substantial amount" of COUs and ignores those COUs that EPA has determined present "no unreasonable risk," is not an accurate representation of these chemical substances under all of their conditions of use (which EPA scoped into the risk evaluation), much less scientifically based.
-Moreover, EPA does not state what "sound and objective science practices" it is using in making its whole chemical unreasonable risk determinations.
+EPA also does not articulate how its whole chemical risk determination for CT meets the Section 26 requirements of best available science.
+A whole chemical determination of unreasonable risk that is based only on a "substantial amount" of COUs and ignores those COUs that EPA has determined present "no unreasonable risk," is not an accurate representation of the chemical substance under all of its conditions of use (which EPA scoped into the risk evaluation), much less scientifically based.
+Moreover, EPA does not state what "sound and objective science practices" it is using in making its whole chemical unreasonable risk determination.
 The Agency does not articulate to what extent it has used "technical procedures" to support a single risk determination that only reflects a "substantial amount" of the COUs that were evaluated in the risk evaluation.
 Consequently, EPA does not explain how this whole chemical approach is consistent with best available science.

-EPA mentions TSCA's Section 26(i) requirement that EPA's decisions be based on the weight of the scientific evidence, but merely recites what it considered in the existing risk characterization of these chemicals.50 The Risk Evaluation Rule's definition of "weight of scientific evidence" requires more, including that EPA "integrate evidence as necessary and appropriate based upon strengths, limitations, and relevance."
-EPA's whole chemical approach to the PCE, NMP, MC and TCE risk determinations cannot be described as a "systematic review method" that evaluates streams of evidence and integrates that evidence based on strengths, limitations, and relevance.
+EPA mentions TSCA's Section 26(i) requirement that EPA's decisions be based on the weight of the scientific evidence, but merely recites what it considered in the existing risk characterization of the chemical.52 The Risk Evaluation Rule's definition of "weight of scientific evidence"53 requires more, including that EPA "integrate evidence as necessary and appropriate based upon strengths, limitations, and relevance."
+EPA's whole chemical approach to the CT risk determination cannot be described as a "systematic review method" that evaluates streams of evidence and integrates that evidence based on strengths, limitations, and relevance.
 EPA's whole chemical approach can only be described as vague, subjective, and inaccurate method to communicate hazard and does not meet the TSCA Section 26 science standards required for TSCA Section 6 decisions, including risk determinations.